 *NAMI-BI offers a free confidential and safe Family Support Group for individuals (over 18) with a family member or close personal friend of family living with mental illness.
 We meet in the Island Free Library, Room C from 10 – 11.30 am on the first Saturday of each month.
 Facilitators are locals who have received extensive training and also have family with mental health challenges.
 Inquire 860-202-1124 or 401-486-9278, for yourself, or if you are a friend of a Block Island family.

-During the summer, NAMI BI and the Island Free Library will show a TED talk on 2nd and 4th Saturday each month, 10 – 11 am, at the Library.
-All, residents and visitors, are invited to come, watch, then join in Q/A and discussion.
-Whether or not we agree with the TED speakers, they will give us something to think about.
+During the summer, 2018, NAMI BI and the Island Free Library showed a series of TED talk on the 2nd and 4th Saturday each month, 10 – 11 am, at the Library.
+All, residents and visitors, were invited to come, watch, then join in Q/A and discussion.
+Whether or not we agreed with the TED speakers, there was lively discussion as well as information, much of it from those who attended as well as from the talks.
 Details of dates and topics here.

 Suicide Prevention: NAMI BI hosted an event from the QPR Institute.
 It was a SHORT event, which really brought the CAN DO into the room.
 QPR is analogous to CPR and stands for Question, Persuade, Refer.
 The help given was demystifying and practical, but didn’t fudge that Learn to Listen is hard work, and takes emotional effort.
 Just like CPR: ANYONE can learn this stuff, and you may never need it, but, you might!